awsdocs/aws-net-developer-guide/doc_source/net-dg-hosm.rst

    and then copy the files from your local drive to the instance.
 The Remote Desktop session is automatically configured so that your local drives are available to the instance.

-.. topic:: To run the sample program on the EC2 instance
+To run the sample program on the EC2 instance:

 #.
 Open the |EC2| console.